Administrative Rule Adopted by Revenue Division Pursuant to Rule-Making Authority

 If a taxfiler claims no tax or assessed penalties are owed, the taxfiler may protest the imposition of the tax or penalties by paying the tax and penalties and requesting a refund of their payment in accordance with this Administrative Rule.

-A. In order to receive a refund, taxfilers must submit a written request to the Bureau within 60 calendar days of the later of:
+A. In order to receive a refund, taxfilers must submit a written request to the Division within 90 calendar days of the later of:

 1. the due date of the tax return; or